JaneliaSciComp/JaneliaDataStandards/Definitions.md

 Related terms: "downsampling", "resolution"

 ### "resolution"

 1. The level of detail in an image.
 A high resolution image will have more samples than a low resolution image for the same field of view.
+2. The total number of samples in each dimension of an image.
+For example, a 2-dimensional image with 1500 pixels along the x dimension and 1000 pixels along the y dimension could be said to have a resolution of 1500 x 1000 (the colloquial convention is to express the dimensions in x, y, z order).
-2. The physical (usually spatial) sampling interval for an image.
+3. The set of physical (usually spatial) sampling intervals for an image.
 In other words, the distance between samples.
 Usually expressed separately for each dimension, e.g. millimeters per pixel in x.
 (Note: The sampling *interval* is the reciprocal of the sampling *rate*.)
-3. The total number of samples in each dimension of an image.
-For example, a 2-dimensional image with 1500 pixels along the x dimension and 1000 pixels along the y dimension could be said to have a resolution of 1500 x 1000 (the colloquial convention is to express the dimensions in x, y, z order).

-"Resolution" should be considered synonymous with "spatial resolution" unless otherwise specified (e.g. gray-level resolution, temporal resolution, etc.).
+"Resolution" should be considered synonymous with "spatial resolution" unless otherwise specified.

 The terms "spacing", "pixel spacing", and "pixel resolution" are commonly used to refer to "resolution".